auryn-macmillan/DAOForum/README.md

 * Examine and comb through the details of a service provider’s proposal line by line, complete with annotations that host sub-discussions about the section in question.
 * Allow thought leaders or groups within a DAO to rise and accrue influence organically.
 Reward meaningful contributions and disincentivize bad/wasteful ones.
-* *// Provide a mechanism for service providers to meet with and get feedback from the DAO prior to an official proposal - a virtual trade show of sorts.
-(Just thought about this, might be interesting).*
+* Provide a mechanism for service providers to meet with and get feedback from the DAO prior to an official proposal - a virtual trade show of sorts.
+(Just thought about this, might be interesting).

 ### Daohub Governance
 Daohub is an open-source organization.